 The frontend is responsible for capturing events and sending messages over WebSocket.
-No logic, rendering, or state is in the frontendβthe backend does all the work.
+No logic, rendering, or state is in the frontend: the backend does all the work.

 Django LiveView uses Stimulus to manage DOM events and avoid collisions.
 The JavaScript assets are bundled within the package.